• Home

 We wanted to replicate the above implementation in TensorFlow.
 However, ResNet-18 is not available in TensorFlow as tensorflow.keras.applications contain pre-trained ResNet models starting with a 50-layer version of ResNet.
 That’s why in the current post, we will experiment with ResNet-50.

-This network expects an input image of size 224Γ224×3.
+This network expects an input image of size 224×224×3.
 Before we start the ResNet-50 transformation into a fully convolutional network, let’s review its architecture.

 Each ResNet-50 block is 3-layer deep, whereas ResNet-18 blocks are 2-layer deep.

-in the TensorFlow implementation (see the code below).
+You can see in Figure 1, the first layer in the ResNet-50 architecture is convolutional, which is followed by a pooling layer or MaxPooling2D in the TensorFlow implementation (see the code below).
 This, in turn, is followed by 4 convolutional blocks containing 3, 4, 6 and 3 convolutional layers.

-The below code was snipped from the resnet50.py file – the ResNet-50 realization in TensorFlow adapted from tf.keras.applications.ResNet50
+The below code was snipped from the resnet50.py file – the ResNet-50 realization in TensorFlow adapted from tf.keras.applications.ResNet50.
+You can compare its architecture with the table above.

 # ResNet50 initial function